 7. Meditations for Caregivers: Practical, Emotional, and Spiritual Support for You and Your Family – Barry J. Jacobs and Julia L. Mayer

-Chapters are organized by theme so you can easily find encouragement and meaningful ways to lower stress and find inspiration.
+The chapters in the caregiver book are organized by theme so you can easily find encouragement and meaningful ways to lower stress and find inspiration.